MichelleCorrigan/lets-play/README.md

   - It may be necessary to refresh the page to view the live link

 The live link can be found here - https://michellecorrigan.github.io/lets-play/

+- To run localy:

+  1. Log in to GitHub and click on repository to download [lets-play](github.com/MichelleCorrigan/lets-play)
+  2. Select Code and click Download the ZIP file.
+  3. After download you can extract the file and use it in your local environment
+- Alternatively you can Clone or Fork this repository [lets-play](github.com/MichelleCorrigan/lets-play) into your github account.

 ## Credits